At first hackers were just a nuisance. Then they became a threat. Now they have graduated to full-fledged hacking scams.

 Hacking was not a phenomenon when computerization was in its infancy.
 That was because it was then dependent on bulky mainframes – protected in locked, air-conditioned rooms and restricted primarily to universities and research labs.
 Hackers must have access, and the only people who had it then were the very people who built, programmed and used those mainframes.
 They were not going to willingly inflict damage.
 But then came the PC, and after it the internet, and together they changed everything.
 Now, any hacker can run hacking scams.

 Worse yet, anyone can inadvertently transmit hacking scams or become a victim of hacking scams.
 Just ask the Crown Prince of Saudi Arabia, Mohammed bin Salman, or Jeff Bezos, the founder of Amazon and the richest man in the world.
-Unbeknownst to either of them at the time, a WhatsApp video message the Crown Prince sent to Bezos on May 1, 2018 carried a malicious file that infected his smartphone and apparently transferred sensitive personal files to the hacker.
+A WhatsApp video message the Crown Prince sent to Bezos on May 1, 2018 carried a malicious file that infected his smartphone and may have transferred sensitive personal files either back to the prince or to a third party.

 Hackers first became a widespread nuisance when they began to infect computers with what soon were referred to euphemistically as worms and viruses.
 What made them so widespread is their surreptitious method of delivery as attachments to emails.
 Clever hackers designed their attachments to look legitimate.
 Those who were more mischievous than clever designed theirs to look less legitimate.